-In closing, I would again like to thank the entire team at Lancaster Colony for all they have done to help make fiscal other stakeholders, including our customers and suppliers, for your ongoing support.
-We look forward to partnering with you in our pursuit of the opportunities that lie ahead.
+In closing, I would again like to thank the entire Lancaster Colony team for all they have done to help make fiscal stakeholders, including our customers and suppliers, for your ongoing support.
+I look forward to working together in the coming year as we continue our journey to be The Better Food Company.

-2020 a success despite all the unprecedented challenges.
-I would also like to thank you, our shareholders, and partitioning with you in our persons of the opportunities that he arread.
+2021 a success despite unprecedented challenges.
+I would also like to thank you, our shareholders and other